Remote redundancy | Is consultation via Zoom, email or phone legal?

 When it comes to redundancy, there are a number of essential elements that employers must follow in order to ensure a fair process.
 One of these elements is the duty to inform and consult with affected employees, either individually or (in cases of 20+ redundancies) with appropriate representatives.

-Redundancy law has not changed in light of coronavirus.
-As such, despite the current conditions under which businesses are operating, holding consultation meetings remain an essential part of the process and employers cannot simply overlook this stage because it is inconvenient.
-At the same time, we are in unchartered territory, and there is nothing in the legislation that explicitly prevents employers from conducting meetings virtually.
+Redundancy law has not changed in light of the pandemic.
+As such, despite the shift to homeworking, holding consultation meetings remains an essential part of the process and employers cannot simply overlook this stage because it is inconvenient.
+At the same time, there is nothing in the legislation that explicitly prevents employers from conducting meetings virtually.